 The multi colored red, yellow, beige soil layers represents possibly the age of this particular sediment.
 In a geological survey report published 2003, titled Geology of Badlands National Park, Retallack, G.J., (1983) supported the idea that the Yellow Mounds represent a paleosol, or series of paleosols, of Eocene age.
 He suggested that the yellow coloration of the Yellow Mounds was a result of meteoric weathering of older marine sediments exposed near the surface over a long period of time.(1)

 Here is another colorful location of sedentary mounds and open prairie grasslands.
 These areas of unique stunning beauty can certainly leave you speechless.

 This is an area where you may see several low areas where plant life and grasses can reside.
 Early prehistoric residents were able to collect rain and spring water that ended trapped in these low areas.
 The low areas formed as a result of active landslides in the badlands of the White River sedentary deposits.
 (Sourced from usgs.gov)

-With all the craziness going on the world today, it was refreshing to take a road trip with my family to the beautiful state of South Dakota.
+It is essential to spend time in nature in order to be healthy in today’s modern world.
+Planning a trip to Badlands National Park is the perfect place to do it!
+I am so happy we decided to visit here.
+It was rejuvenating to take a road trip with my family to the beautiful state of South Dakota.
 The pure beauty and allure of this place will have you wanting to explore more.
 As I stand on these grounds, I imagine how these mounds and formations looked 37 million years ago.
 If you are looking for a quiet, low key, and full of nature and learning, then South Dakota is the perfect place to visit!
 And it’s even more special when you do it with family!

 25216 Ben Reifel Road